pustotnik/zenmake/docs/config-actions.rst

         Parameter ``parse-as`` describes how to parse output.
 If it is 'none' then output will not be parsed.
-If it is 'flags-libs' then ZenMake will try to parse the output for compiler/linker options.
-And if it is 'entire' then output will not be parsed but value of output will be set to define name from parameter ``defname``.
+If it is 'flags-libs' then ZenMake will try to parse the output for compiler/linker options but ZenMake knows how to parse C/C++ compiler/linker options only, other languages are not supported for this value.
+And if it is 'entire' then output will not be parsed but value of output will be set to define name from parameter ``defname`` and/or ``var`` if they were defined.
         By default ``parse-as`` is set to 'flags-libs'.

         Parameter ``defname`` can be used to set C/C++ define.
 If ``parse-as``